ePages-de/epages-docs/apps/webhooks.md

 String signature = calculateSignature(secret, body.getBytes());
 {% endhighlight %}

-#### Ruby Example
+#### Ruby example

-If you use Ruby instead, you could use this method to calculate the signature:
+Use this method to calculate the signature in Ruby:

 {% highlight ruby %}
 require 'openssl'